Jcalipon-dev/Data-Analyst-Portfolio-Transforming-Data-into-Insights/Case Study No.1.md

 the development of campaigns and initiatives to promote the bike-share program.
 These may include email, social media, and other channels.

+● **Cyclistic marketing analytics team:** A team of data analysts who are responsible for collecting, analyzing, and reporting data that helps guide Cyclistic marketing strategy.
+You joined this team six months ago and have been busy learning about Cyclistic’s mission and business goals—as well as how you, as a junior data analyst, can help Cyclistic achieve them.

+● **Cyclistic executive team:** The notoriously detail-oriented executive team will decide whether to approve the recommended marketing program.

+## About the company

+Cyclistic is a fictional company that launched a successful bike-sharing in 2016.
+Since then, the program has grown into a fleet of 5,824 bicycles that are geo-tracked and locked into a network of 692 stations across Chicago.
+The bikes can be unlocked from one station and returned to any other station in the system anytime.